Planning the Ultimate Grand Canyon Family Trip

 Spring (March through May)

 Enjoy cooler temperatures and blooming wildflowers.
 This is an ideal time for outdoor activities like hiking in Grand Canyon in March or visiting Grand Canyon in April.
 If you're wondering, is March a good time to visit the Grand Canyon, or is April a good time to visit Grand Canyon?—the answer is yes.
+People looking for vacations to Grand Canyon for families often choose this season.

 Summer (June through August)